 It was an easy choice for the girls to go into Kermit’s Key Lime shop since we knew the guys would bitch about it.
 They already gave Jordan hell for a joint bachelor/ bachelorette party.

 “Ally, look how perfect this is.”
 Jordan’s older sister Kayla held up a picture frame that said Married in the Keys.
-It even had little dog tags hanging from the frame.
+It even had little dog tags hanging from the edge.

 There was no arguing.
 Kayla bought it.
 Just as the transaction finished, they could hear the guys laughing outside.
 That didn’t take them very long.
 Kurt had found a set of drinking boobs, and somehow Chase had figured out a way to secure them to their heads.

 “Come on, Jay!
 We have to see the sunset.”
 Kayla said, pulling on his arm.
-The girl got bossy when she drank.
+The girl became bossy when she drank.

 Hammocks freckled the entire resort.
 There was a group of them close to where the wedding would be held.

 “I’ll take this sand any day over the shit back over there.”
-Jordan let his leg hang over the side of the hammock with his toe dragging in the sand.
+Jordan let his legs hang over the side of the hammock with his toes dragging in the sand.

 “I’m not sure.
 But I heard of these pirates that go around blowing up old buildings and things no one wants anymore.
 I think they are called demolition men.”
 I stuck my tongue out at him then licked the side of his face.

-Jordan thought he was sneaky when he slipped from the bed, but it was never an easy task since I always tangled my limbs around him.
+Jordan thought he was sneaky when he slipped from the bed, but it was never an easy task since I constantly tangled my limbs around him.